mfroeling/MuscleAtlas-website/pages/projects_2_motion.md

 header: no

 title: "The motion study"
-subheadline: 'Quantitative MRI and muscle force data collection.'
+subheadline: 'Inclusion and data overview.'

 tags: projects